rackerlabs/technical-blog/_posts/2018-06-20-lpn-overview-part2.md

 with large warehouses.

 Have you used LPNs in Oracle Warehouse management through a mobile interface?
-Join the conversation by leaving a comment below.
+Use the Feedback tab to make any comments or ask questions.